5610456/programming-assignment-5610456/README.md

 # Background Research
 - About Boids:

-  Defined by a computer scientist within the 1980s, Craig Reynolds who developed the algorithm.
+  Defined by a computer scientist within the 1980s, Craig Reynolds, who developed the algorith to mimic the natural movement of flocks.
+These 'boids' as he puts it follows 3 rules that imitate complex crowd behavior.

-    They follow three rules:
+    The rules are as follows:
      - 1) Cohesion- Moving towards a large population of other boids, keeping within the crowd.
      - 2) Separation- Avoid colliding with other boids, keeping to a clear path.
      - 3) Alignment- Maintain the same direction as the rest of the boids.

+      These create believable group movement without requiring a leader.

 # Design and Structure